-If we’re committed to eradicating modern slavery and achieving Sustainable Development Goal Target 8.7, it makes sense to gain a better understanding of “what works.”
-The Promising Practices Database aims to do just that: it was created in 2015 to collate evaluations of anti-slavery and counter-trafficking programs in a searchable format to determine what works – and what doesn’t – to eradicate modern slavery.
+If we are committed to eradicating modern slavery and achieving Sustainable Development Goal Target 8.7, we must gain a better understanding of “what works.”
+The Promising Practices Database aims to do just that: initially created in 2015, it collates evaluations of anti-slavery and counter trafficking programs in a searchable format to determine what works – and what does not – to eradicate modern slavery.

-It currently houses 179 evaluations covering all forms of modern slavery, including human trafficking, forced labour, and forced marriage.
-It includes interventions such as community empowerment programs, cash transfers, training for police, awareness raising campaigns, case management among other initiatives and activities.
+Following an update in 2020, the Database houses a total of 262 evaluations.
+These evaluations cover all forms of modern slavery, including human trafficking, forced labour, and forced marriage.
+It includes interventions such as community empowerment programs, cash transfers, training for police, awareness raising campaigns, and case management, among other initiatives and activities.

 Walk Free will release policy papers outlining lessons learned in anti-slavery and counter trafficking programming and evaluations contained within the Promising Practices Database.